North American P-51 Mustang: P-51s and civil aviation

 In 1958, the RCAF retired its 78 remaining Mustangs.
 RCAF pilot Lynn Garrison ferried them from their various storage locations to Canastota, New York, where the American buyers were based.
 Garrison flew each of the surviving aircraft at least once.
 These aircraft make up a large percentage of the aircraft presently flying worldwide.

 The most prominent firm to convert Mustangs to civilian use was Trans-Florida Aviation, later renamed Cavalier Aircraft Corporation, which produced the Cavalier Mustang.
 Modifications included a taller tailfin and wingtip tanks.
-A number of conversions included a Cavalier Mustang specialty: a "tight" second seat added in the space formerly occupied by the military radio and fuselage fuel tank.
+Conversions included a Cavalier Mustang specialty: a "tight" second seat added in the space formerly occupied by the military radio and fuselage fuel tank.

 In the late 1960s and early 1970s, when the United States Department of Defense wished to supply aircraft to South American countries and later Indonesia for close air support and counterinsurgency, it paid Cavalier to return some of their civilian conversions back to updated military specifications.

 In the 21st century, a P-51 can command a price of more than $1 million, even for only partially restored aircraft.
-There were 204 privately owned P-51s in the U.S. on the FAA registry in 2011, most of which are still flying, often associated with organizations such as the Commemorative Air Force (formerly the Confederate Air Force).
+There were 204 privately owned P-51s in the US on the FAA registry in 2011, most of which are still flying, often associated with organizations such as the Commemorative Air Force (formerly the Confederate Air Force).

 In May 2013, Doug Matthews set an altitude record of 42568 ft in a P-51 named The Rebel for piston-powered aircraft weighing 3000 to 6000 kg.
 Flying from a grass runway at Florida's Indiantown airport and over Lake Okeechobee, Matthews set world records for time to reach altitudes of 9000 m, 18 minutes and 12000 m, 31 minutes.
 He set a level-flight altitude record of 40100 ft in level flight and an absolute altitude record of 42500 ft, breaking the previous record of 36902 ft set in 1954.